 c/o ThomasLloyd Global Asset Management (Schweiz) AG

 You can also exercise your rights as a data subject by contacting the data protection officer.
-You will find more information on this in section 8.
+You will find more detailed information on this in section 8.

-3. Automatic data processing for visits to our website (purposes of the processing and legal basis)
+3. Automatic data processing for visits to our website (Purposes of the processing and legal basis)

-Visiting our website www.thomas-lloyd.com and using it for purely informational purposes is possible without you having to provide (through registration or transmission in online forms) personal data, such as your name, postal address or email address, or us to collect such personal data.
+Visiting our website and using it for purely informational purposes is possible without you having to provide (through registration or transmission in online forms) personal data, such as your name, postal address or email address, or us to collect such personal data.

 3.1.
 Automatic data processing and processing by the web server

-- name and URL of the file accessed
+- Name and URL of the accessed file;

-- date and time of the access
+- Date and time of access;

-- data volume transmitted
+- Transmitted data volume;

-- name of your internet access provider
+- Name of your Internet access provider.

 The legal basis for this data processing is point (b) Article 6 (1) GDPR.
 The data processing is necessary for the implementation of pre-contractual measures taken at your request, since such pre-contractual measures also include website visits.

-The (pseudonymous) technical communication data which are collected and processed to enable the use of the website (to establish a connection) are stored temporarily in so-called server logfiles.
-We use server logfiles for internal, system-related purposes, especially for technical administration and to guarantee the stability and security of our web servers and website, e.g. to identify and track unauthorised or improper attempts to access our web servers via the stored IP address.
-We also use the server log files for statistical purposes to pseudonymously capture and analyse connections to our internet website and its contents in a pseudonymised form and, on this basis, to be able to design and optimize our website to be more accessible, user friendly and effective.
-The legal basis for this processing of server logfiles is point (f) Article 6 (1) of the GDPR, which allows the processing of personal data in the scope of our ‘legitimate interests’ in so far as your rights, freedoms or interests are not overridden.
-Our legitimate interests consist in administering our website easily and securely and in measuring, analysing and improving our website.
+The (pseudonymous) technical communication data collected and processed to enable the use of the website (connection establishment) are temporarily stored by our web servers in log files, so-called server log files.
+We use the server log files for internal system-related purposes, in particular for technical administration and to ensure the stability and security of our web servers and website, e.g. to identify and track unauthorized or abusive access attempts to our web servers via the stored IP address.
+We also use the server log files for statistical purposes in order to record and evaluate access to our website and its contents in a pseudonymised form and, on this basis, to be able to design and optimize our website to make it more needs-oriented, user-friendly and effective.
+The legal basis for this data processing of the server log files is point (f) Article 6 (1) GDPR, which permits the processing of personal data within the scope of our "legitimate interests", unless your basic rights, fundamental freedoms or interests outweigh the data processing.
+Our legitimate interests consist in the easy and secure administration of our website or in the measurement, analysis and improvement of our website.